-As the health and safety of our guests and Cast Members is our top priority, Disneyland Paris’ phased reopening will take a deliberate approach with limited attendance, physical distancing and enhanced cleaning measures aligned with guidance from French government and health authorities, and will require the wearing of face covering for guests ages eleven and older, Cast Members and third-party operators .
+As the health and safety of our guests and Cast Members is a top priority, Disneyland Paris’ phased reopening will take a deliberate approach with limited attendance, physical distancing and enhanced cleaning and disinfecting measures aligned with guidance from French government and health authorities, and will require the wearing of face covering for guests ages eleven and older, Cast Members and third-party operators .

 On July 15, the majority of Disneyland Paris’ attractions, rides, shopping, food and beverage locations will resume operations.
 Experiences that draw large group gatherings such as Disney Stars on Parade, the nighttime spectacular Disney Illuminations and some indoor shows will return at a later date.
 In order to accommodate physical distancing guidelines, Disney Character meet and greets will be temporarily unavailable.
 Disney Characters will be in the parks in new ways to entertain and delight guests..

 The resort will continually adjust operations and health and safety measures as the situation evolves and in accordance with guidance from French authorities.